France Antelme: Betrayal, capture and death

 The seizure of Inayat Khan's wireless set and code-books enabled the Germans to play back false messages to London.
 Despite the growing certainty that the PHONO circuit was in German hands, Major Antelme volunteered to be dropped to a PHONO reception committee.
 He, his radio-operator, Captain Lionel Lee, and courier Madeleine Damerment — three of the SOE's best agents — took off from RAF Tempsford airfield in Bedfordshire late on 28 February 1944.
 Early the following morning, they parachuted into a field near the village of Saintville, some 50 km east of Chartres.
 The Gestapo was waiting for them.
-Reportedly in a towering rage, Antelme was taken to Gestapo headquarters at 84 Avenue Foch in Paris and reportedly would not talk even under torture.
+Reportedly in a towering rage, Antelme was taken to Gestapo headquarters at 84 Avenue Foch in Paris.
+Captured SOE agents were usually taken to 84 Avenue Foch for interrogation by German intelligence officer Josef Kieffer.
+Kiefer later said that only three of many captured SOE officers successfully refused to give him information: Inayat Khan, Canadian Frank Pickersgill, and Antelme.

 Antelme was one of 18 SOE agents who were parachuted directly into enemy hands.
 Eleven of them, including Antelme, were dropped in February and March 1944 — despite strong evidence that the Germans had gained control of the SOE circuits with whom the drops were arranged.

 Three weeks earlier another SOE team, consisting of Capt.
 J.P.H.
 Ledoux, Capt.
 F.A.
 Deniset, Lt.
 R.E.J.
 Alexandre, a Canadian arms instructor for Garry's circuit, and the Canadian radio operator, Lt.
 R. B. Byerly, had also been dropped to a German controlled PHONO reception.
 Shortly afterwards transmissions were received from Bylery's set, but they failed to contain the special messages that confirmed their authenticity.

 The men of both teams died at the Gross-Rosen concentration camp in what is today the town of Rogoźnica in Lower Silesian Voivodeship, Poland.
 Madeleine Damerment was shot at the Dachau concentration camp on 13 September 1944 with fellow SOE agents Noor Inayat Khan, Yolande Beekman and Eliane Plewman.